This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sheryl Crow, Wall Street Journal

 Two days in Nashville was always going to be a priority on my #BussingUSA journey, as I grew up on country music.
-I remember that on our family road trips, we had a pile of cassettes in the middle compartment of our car.
+I remember that on our family road trips, we had a pile of cassettes in our car’s middle compartment.
 They were all country.
-When I was that age I didn’t mind, singing along to hits by Lee Kernaghan (Australian country), with some Trisha Yearwood and Neil Diamond thrown in for good measure.
+When I was that age, I didn’t mind singing along to hits by Lee Kernaghan (Australian country), with some Trisha Yearwood and Neil Diamond thrown in for good measure.
 But then I hit the age of Backstreet Boys, Five and Spice Girls and could no longer handle the country crooners.

-Fast forward just a few pubescent years and a show called Nashville premiered on ABC and I was hooked.
-The cast makes the television series and as I watched the episodes I began to enjoy country music once more.
+Fast forward just a few pubescent years and a show called Nashville premiered on ABC, and I was hooked.
+The cast makes the television series, and as I watched the episodes, I began to enjoy country music again.
 Here is a look at my favourite moments in Music City and how you should totally spend two days in Nashville.

 For more inspiration, here’s my entire #BussingUSA itinerary: 3 months, 3 countries, all solo